WeCanDoBetter/scribe/README.md

 Golem will provide a host of ready-to-use workflows for AI development, focusing on conversational AIs.

-### 🪛 SynthFlow Editor
+### 🪛 SynthFlow Actual

-A stand-alone web app which will be able to connect to SynthFlow APIs and run Scribe/SynthFlow instances directly in the browser using Web Workers.
+A stand-alone web app which will be able to connect to Scribe/SynthFlow APIs and run Scribe/SynthFlow instances directly in the browser using Web Workers.

 ## 🤝 Contributing